 She stared at the Hudson River, mimicking the rock of a tugboat and the wink of the sun, the light leaping from glass tower to river.
 The grey waters glistened as though the river was beaming in its sunbath.
 She wondered whether her spine could ever sway as calmly as the reflection of the glass tower.
-For anyone just a tad bi-polar, swaying your spine from side to side with the ease of a snake can be centering.
+For anyone just a tad bipolar, swaying your spine from side to side with the ease of a snake can snap you into the positive.

 She closed her eyes slowly, consciously turning off the electricity, the excitement of her senses.
 Like flipping a light switch, she was stunned momentarily by the dark, realizing that deliberate shut-eye gestures are ironically a wake-up call.

 Am I dancing in the moment? she wondered; bouncing between the known and the unknown, the past and the soon-to-be-past known as the present.

 Is this some kind of heaven?
 She had paused the noise in her head.
 Imagine being able to hear the mechanics of compressing thoughts into words.
 Maybe AI robots will teach us how to hear/watch/observe the working factory of our minds.
 Perhaps we will hum along.